cisco-ie/IOSXE_ZTP/README.md

  1. AutoInstall

 All Cisco IOS-XE (and Cisco IOS) based devices try to automatically download a configuration file during the first boot.
-This is called as Autoinstall. when a IOS device boots, the AutoInstall process tries to download a the configuration via TFTP.
-If a custom TFTP server is used, the configuration provided to the device can be built with information gathered from DHCP Server .
+This is called as Autoinstall. when a IOS device boots, the AutoInstall process tries to download the configuration via TFTP.
+If a custom TFTP server is used, the configuration provided to the device can be built with information gathered from DHCP Server.

 2. Python based